-In a top-loading washing machine, you have lint filters which have almost the same function as a pump filter- catching lint, coins, small objects and other debris.
+In a top-loading washing machine, you have lint filters that have almost the same function as a pump filter- catching lint, coins, small objects and other debris.
 Ideally, you should clean it on a monthly basis.

 In the front-loading washing machine, the pump filter is located at the bottom right corner.
 It has a small knob that you can pull to open.
 Before opening, place an old rag on the floor to collect water and debris that may come out of the filter.

 On the left, you will find a tube.
-Take out its plug to empty water in the tube.
+Take out its plug to empty the water in the tube.